 Simple English definitions for legal terms

-Read a random definition: agent provocateur
+Read a random definition: collateral contract

 The rule of capture is a principle that says if you catch a wild animal, it belongs to you even if it was on someone else's land.
 It doesn't matter who owned the land where the animal was found.
 Additionally, if someone has the power to control property and shows that they want to control it for all purposes, not just to give it to someone else, then that person gets to keep the property when they die.
 This is often shown by including the property in their will.